-Explore Minneapolis Microbreweries By Bike or on Foot
+Explore Minneapolis Craft Beer By Bike or on Foot

-Whether you’re a resident or a visitor, exploring the Minneapolis microbreweries never gets old.
+Whether you’re a resident or a visitor, exploring the best Minneapolis breweries never gets old.
 After much research and many pints, I’ve assembled five self-guided biking or walking neighborhood routes to the best breweries in Minneapolis including tips and suggested restaurants.

 Use this key for each brewery to help plan your visit.